Faculty and Staff

 Culley, J, Herman, J., Smith, D., & Tavakoli, A. (October 2013).
 Effects of Technology and Connectedness on Community-Dwelling Older Adults.
 Online Journal of Nursing Informatics (OJNI), vol. 17(3).

 Frazier, B., Culley, J. M., Hein, L., & Williams, (In press).
 A. social networking policies in nursing education.
-Submitted August 23, 2012 to Nursing Education Perspectives.
+Computers Informatics and Nursing.
+Submitted February 13, 2013.
+Accepted.
+In press.

 Culley, J. M., Smith, D., & Tavakoli, A. Effects of technology and connectedness on community-dwelling older adults.
 Online Journal of Nursing Informatics (OJNI).
 Accepted.
 In press.